From The Giant’s Campaign, a Novel

 Suddenly she remembered the sorcerer.
 “But where is Jonril?”

-He gained his feet in alarm.
+He gained his feet.
 “They put him in a cell up the passage when they brought us in.
 Many times I thought I heard him yell in pain, but he never answered my shout.”

-“You’re that sorcerer I’ve seen at camp,” Karl said.
+“You’re the one I’ve seen at camp,” Karl said.
 “They put the hurt on you.
 What’d you do to piss them off?”

-“Werewolves ambushed us,” said the baron.
+“Werewolves ambushed us,” explained the baron.
 “He triggered a petrify spell.
 We were all turned to stone in a wide circle.”

 “Hmm, but they’d get better too, wouldn’t they?”